kluckysingh/TERRIBLY-TINY-TALES/README.md

 This is a React component that utilizes an URL to retrieve text data, carries out word frequency analysis on the data, and presents the results as a histogram via ApexCharts.
 Additionally, it offers the option to export the histogram data in CSV format.

 # Usage
 To utilize the Histogram component in our React component, we first import it into the file using the following code: import Button from './Button';.
-Then, we can incorporate the Histogram component into our React component's render method to render the histogram in the user interface

-function App() {
+Then, we can incorporate the Histogram component into our React component's render method to render the histogram in the user interface. function App() {
   return (
     <div className="App">